 The story of a Kemps Ridley Sea Turtle.
 A tiny newborn sea turtle and his adventure on the big sea.

-The Sea Turtle SAFE Program recognizes the importance of being connected to the national and international sea turtle science and conservation community.
-Regional and international symposiums create channels for building community, sharing information, and furthering conservation.
+The Sea Turtle SAFE Program recognizes the importance of supporting national and international sea turtle science and conservation meetings.
+Sponsorship support was provided for the following: